symfony/panther/README.md

 ### Environment Variables

-The following environment variables can be set to change some Panther's behaviour:
+The following environment variables can be set to change some Panther's behavior:

 * `PANTHER_NO_HEADLESS`: to disable the browser's headless mode (will display the testing window, useful to debug)
 * `PANTHER_WEB_SERVER_DIR`: to change the project's document root (default to `./public/`, relative paths **must start** by `./`)